 All those issues can come up when someone has used Excel as a DIY database.
 But if we may be candid – stop using Excel?
 That’s nuts.

 Excel was the First Killer App.

-The benefits to a small business or a workgroup using Microsoft Excel are self-evident.
-Before the creation of spreadsheets, simple processes like budgeting were painfully time-consuming.
+The benefits to a small business or a workgroup using Microsoft Excel are self evident.
+Before the creation of spreadsheets, simple processes like budgeting were painfully time consuming.
 When the computer spreadsheet was first invented, it revolutionized business.
-VisiCalc was the first to bring a grid of columns and rows, combined with math functions to the market, followed by Lotus 1-2-3.
+VisiCalc was the first to bring a grid of columns and rows, combined with math functions to the market.
+It was then followed by Lotus 1-2-3.
 Excel clearly now owns what was once a new category of software that we now take as a given.

 Excel’s formulas and functions are used in nearly every industry.
 Professionals in finance, marketing, and accounting enjoy the ability to analyze and manage information.
-Rather than presenting data in the form of countless pages, with Excel, you can develop graphs, charts, and pivot tables — creating a better experience for the user.
+Rather than presenting data in the form of countless pages, you can develop graphs, charts, and pivot tables.
 Excel can perform sophisticated calculations using functions like SUMIF, and COUNTIF.
 VLOOKUP and HLOOKUP are excellent for problem-solving.
 For mortgage payments, the PMT function will calculate the monthly amounts, and the IPMT formula will compute the value of the interest.

 To say that Excel is the tool of choice for anyone in finance or accounting is to state the obvious.

 Excel isn’t perfect.
 Juggling individual spreadsheets can be inconvenient, it’s easy for an inadvertent typo to throw off important calculations, and good luck with debugging.
 But here’s the real challenge users often face: Excel isn’t a database.
 You can wrongly structure information that then makes it nearly impossible to share with other technologies.